 Frequently Asked Questions

-A: Harvard's license agreement with lynda.com allows us to provide access to their site to current Harvard students (including students actively enrolled at the Extension school), staff, and faculty members only.
+A: Harvard's license agreement with lynda.com allows us to provide access to their site to current Harvard students, staff, and faculty members only.
 Unfortunately, alumni and retirees are not covered under this license agreement and are therefore not eligible.

 Q: How do I log on to the lynda mobile app?

 A: To access lyndaCampus through a mobile device, download and launch the lynda app.
 On the app login screen, switch from Individual to Organization login and enter “harvard.edu” in the Web Portal field.
 Then, when you click log in, it will take you to a Harvard page to enter your Key.
 Once that's authenticated, you'll be passed back to the lynda app.